"New generation of teachers are a vibe": Afrikaans educator grooves her lessons

 Teacher TikTok video trends

-TikTok user @anfreakenzel shared a video on how she is changing the way young minds perceive the often dreaded subject.
+Anzel Roux shared a TikTok video on how she is changing how young minds perceive the often dreaded subject.
 In a world where dances and beats reign supreme, the young educator decided to blend education with entertainment.
-She discovered that when she introduced dance moves and catchy beats into her Afrikaans lessons, her pupils' enthusiasm soared.
+She discovered that her pupils' enthusiasm soared when she introduced dance moves and catchy beats into her Afrikaans lessons.

+Nelson Mandela University student braids hair day and night to support herself, flexes passing in TikTok video

 Her video within a day gained over 800K views and thousands of shares on TikTok.
 The young woman represents a new generation of teachers who understand the power of engaging their students through contemporary means.
 Gone are the days of monotonous lectures and drab textbooks.